 LowLevelFEM

-LowLevelFEM is a Julia package for finite element analysis with an engineering-first workflow.
-It exposes each phase of the workflow as simple functions (mesh → matrices → loads/BCs → solve → postprocess → visualize), so you can customize, combine, or inspect any step.
+LowLevelFEM is a Julia package for finite element analysis with an engineering-first workflow, designed to assemble finite element operators explicitly at matrix and field level.
+It exposes each phase of the workflow as simple functions (mesh → matrices → loads/BCs → solve → postprocess → visualize), so you can customize, combine, or inspect any step at matrix and field level.
 Typical tasks such as strain energy or resultants are one-liners (for example, U = q' * K * q / 2).
+The package is suitable not only for classical structural mechanics problems, but also for rapid assembly of general linear PDEs expressed in weak form.

 Requirements